TheDarthFather/Magic-Halloween/README.md

 # Magic-Halloween
 A Halloween config setup for the [Magic Minecraft Plugin](https://www.spigotmc.org/resources/magic.1056/).
 This is a hard depencence and it will not work without.

+You will also need Model Engine plugin and the free Scarecrow model.

 ------------------------------------
 **Install**